PushyanJhaveri/HR-Analytics-Data-Analysis/README.md

 # HR Analytics Data Analysis

-This project is a comprehensive exploration and analysis of an HR analytics dataset.
-The objective is to understand employee attrition patterns, identify key factors contributing to turnover, and provide actionable insights for organizational improvement.

 ## Overview
 Employee attrition is a critical metric for HR departments in any organization.
 This analysis focuses on:
 - Understanding factors that influence employee attrition.